 Are you a researcher at one of our partner universities?
 Do you have product, service or license opportunities in mind right now, or want to develop the commercial potential of your research in future?

-Future Founders is our training offer designed specifically for academics to embrace enterprise opportunities, and is available to academics at all Northern Accelerator universities.
+Future Founders is our training offer designed specifically for academics to embrace enterprise opportunities.
 If you’re serious about making commercialisation a reality, this is the course for you.

 • Diagnosing opportunities and exploring the market